 ETIAS was initially intended to be launched in May 2023 but has already been postponed several times.
 The most recent information announces that the scheme is now due to start in mid-2025.

 The EES or Entry/Exit system is an IT system that will be used at passport control for passengers from non-EU, non-Schengen (third) countries.
 Its purpose is to speed up the process and increase the accuracy of the checks being carried out.
 The new system will automate procedures at border control and replace passport stamping.
 It will record the time and place of each person’s entry into the country and store their facial image and fingerprints.
-As with ETIAS, the EES is likely to become operational in 2025.
+The EES is due to become operational on the 10th of November 2024.

 Nationals from non-Schengen EU countries require a valid passport or National Identity Card to travel to Mallorca.
 A visa is not required.